Skip to yearly menu bar Skip to main content

 Abstract:

 Partial differential equations (PDEs) are instrumental for modeling dynamical systems in science and engineering.
-The advent of neural networks has initiated a significant shift in tackling these complexities, though challenges in accuracy persist, especially for initial value problems.
+The advent of neural networks has initiated a significant shift in tackling these complexities though challenges in accuracy persist, especially for initial value problems.
 In this paper, we introduce the Time-Evolving Natural Gradient (TENG), generalizing time-dependent variational principles and optimization-based time integration, leveraging natural gradient optimization to obtain high accuracy in neural-network-based PDE solutions.
-Our comprehensive development includes algorithms like TENG-Euler and its high-order variants, TENG-Heun, tailored for enhanced precision and efficiency.
+Our comprehensive development includes algorithms like TENG-Euler and its high-order variants, such as TENG-Heun, tailored for enhanced precision and efficiency.
 TENG's effectiveness is further validated through its performance, surpassing current leading methods and achieving machine precision in step-by-step optimizations across a spectrum of PDEs, including the heat equation, Allen-Cahn equation, and Burgers' equation.

 Live content is unavailable.
 Log in and register to view live content